 All aid stations will be stocked with at least Succeed and water, Honey Stinger waffles and chews, a cola and a non-cola beverage, peanut butter and jelly sandwiches, turkey and cheese wraps or sandwiches, potato chips, cookies, some fruit and carrots.
-We will try to have something hot for the night, like soup, chili, beans and maybe rice.
+We will try to have something hot for the night, like soup, pancakes, beans and maybe eggs, bacon and sausage.
 If there are other items runners really want, let us know and if there’s enough demand, we’ll put it there.
 We won’t put anything there though that might cause a litter problem – like Gu packets.
 Aid stations will be manned by friendly, smiling volunteers, who will grin and hopefully do whatever they can to help you finish, but beware – those grins may be those that people reserve when they think they are dealing with the seriously deranged.
 Smile back, say thank you and be kind.
 They are volunteers.

 You all probably know this, but we’ll say it again: Our insurance makes us promise that before we can shut down an aid station, every single last bunny rabbit be accounted for.
 Please, please, please check in at every aid station, and in the very unlikely event you can’t finish and are forced to quit, make absolutely sure someone at an aid station knows about it.